oxinabox/MagneticReadHead.jl/README.md

 but you can not edit the code itself.

 You can step backwards up the call-stack in Rebugger, MagneticReadHead does not support that (yet).
-MagneticReadHead lets you set breakpoints, Rebugger does not support that (yet).
+MagneticReadHead lets you set breakpoints (on function calls), Rebugger does not support that (yet).

+MagneticReadHead currently only lets you examine the arguments going into a function.
+Rebugger lets you manipulate the function body however you want (So you can add `@show` to examine the local variables.

 Rebugger is based on Revise.jl,
 MagneticReadHead is based on Cassette.jl and uses Revise.jl as a helper library.